 When meditating it is very beneficial to find a comfortable location that is free from distractions so that you can focus and meditate more effectively.
 Doing small things to avoid distraction such as silencing your phone and making yourself comfortable before you begin can make a huge difference in your meditation experience.

-One of the best ways to help you enter a meditative state and be more present while you’re meditating is to diffuse essential oils that could help you focus and relax.
+One of the best and easier ways to help you enter a meditative state and be more present while you’re meditating is to diffuse certain essential oils that could help you focus and relax, and get into a deeper state of mindfulness.
 You can use a single oil or create your own blend.

 The essential oils used for meditation have different properties that can clarify different matters of the mind, body, and spirit.
 Inhaling their aromas during the meditation session can help you focus more on the issues that you want to address.